This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 ---|---|---|---|

 The real training images were cropped from Retail Item Detection datasets with ground-truth bounding-boxes and categories by human labellers.
-However, this model does not support re-train at this moment.
-It only allows inference on both seen and unseen classes.
 To run inference on your own datasets, you may follow the guidelines below.

 Reference data is the database for similarity search during the inference stage for the Retail Item Embedding model.
 The prediction of the inference images would be decided by the L2 distances of the extracted features.
 Specifically, the algorithm would select the reference object with the smallest L2 distance to the query object in the reference database by Kmeans, and the predicted class would be the corresponding class of the selected reference object.